AnthonyMazzie/typescript_scribe/README.md

 ## Contributing

+### Support the project
+If you find this library helpful and want to support its development, consider [buying me a coffee](https://www.buymeacoffee.com/anthonymazzie) ☕.
+Your support fuels my ability to keep building great tools for the community!

+### How to contribute
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes and commit them (`git commit -m 'Add some feature'`).